-Students and parents will be informed of this policy on an annual basis through handbooks and/or other means selected by ACA.
+Students and parents will be informed of this policy annually through handbooks and/or other means selected by ACA.

 Internet Safety Policy

 ACA complies with CIPA by using filtering technology to promote safe and secure online/internet use while protecting our student users.